-The kitchen and garden spaces are ideal locations to host revenue generating events for adults and families in the community.
-The Emeril's Culinary Garden & Teaching Kitchen program encourages the school partner's fundraising body to invite adults to enjoy the space as a fundraising strategy.
-Parents, nearby residents, community leaders, and other nonprofits are great potential audiences to engage to use the space in various ways that generate income to help meet the school partner site's fundraising goals.
+The kitchen and garden spaces are perfect for hosting revenue-generating events.
+Below are ideas and best practices for organizing fundraising events:

+TARGET AUDIENCE

+Invite parents, nearby residents, community leaders, and other nonprofits to use the space for fundraising activities.

+ANNUAL FUNDRAISING EVENT

+Host an annual event to introduce the community to the program.
+Set admission prices and sponsorship levels based on the school site and fundraising goals.

+REVENUE-GENERATING ACTIVITIES

-The school partner site can host an annual fundraising event to introduce the community to the program.
-Admission prices and sponsorship levels should be determined based on the school site and the fundraising goals.
-Auctions, raffles, fund-a-need appeals, and other creative onsite appeals increase revenue.
-Local chefs and even student teams can provide food stations at a tasting reception, or they prepare and serve a seated dinner if the space allows.
-Consider selecting a champion of the program to honor, and invite local officials as complimentary guests.
+- Auctions and Raffles: Increase revenue through creative onsite appeals. - Food Stations: Local chefs and student teams can provide food at a tasting reception or a seated dinner. - Honor a Champion: Recognize a program champion and invite local officials as complimentary quests.

+PRESENTATION

 Create a short presentation highlighting student accomplishments, and display photos and examples of student work.

+INSTRUCTIONAL CLASSES

+Offer cooking and gardening classes as popular fundraising tools.
+These can be individual workshops or class series for adults or families.

+SPACE RENTAL

-Additionally, instructional classes in both cooking and gardening are very popular fundraising tools, whether they take the form of individual workshops or class series for adults or families.
-Finally, if appropriate for the school partner site, consider basic rental of the kitchen and garden space so local community members can host luncheons, social gatherings, and even fundraising events for other nonprofits.
+Consider renting out the kitchen and garden space for local community events, luncheons, social gatherings, or fundraising events for other nonprofits.

-EXAMPLES FROM ELF BENEFICIARIES:
+EXAMPLES FROM EMERIL LAGASSE FOUNDATION BENEFICIARIES: